alegw/alegw.github.io/coinbase.md

 The first thing my friends told me when I asked them why they hadn't yet gotten into bitcoin despite wanting to was "Hey, I don't have a spare $7000 in cash to buy *a* bitcoin".
-They're financially and technically capable (one of them works at Google!), yet they think bitcoin is only traded in whole units, like stocks.
+They're financially and technically capable (one of them works at Google!), yet they thought bitcoin is only traded in whole units, like stocks.

 - Sell *satoshis* to first-time users.
 Whole numbers are more tangible and understandable.
 Buying 1000 satoshis *feels* better than buying 0.00001 bitcoin.

-# People don't know how much to purchase at first
+# People can't decide how much to purchase
 Sure, the Coinbase app tried to convince my friend to buy his first $5 in bitcoin, but he had heard the on-chain fees averaged $2.
 That buy didn't make sense.
 We need to give users a little nudge so they buy with a concrete suggestion